How it Works

 This automatic feature detects if you recorded your activity at the same time as other users on the same route.
 When a group activity is detected, your activity becomes linked to any matching activities.
-On your Feed, the group activity is displayed with one map and a list of the group members you follow below.
+On your feed, the group activity is displayed with one map and a list of the group members you follow below.
 When viewing an activity details page, you will be able to view the full list of athletes matched in the group.
 In order to be detected as a group activity, our algorithm considers the percentage of elapsed time in your activity that the other activity is 'nearby.'
-If the other activity is nearby for more than 30% of the time, it is considered a match.
+If the other activity is nearby for more than 50% of the time, it is considered a match.
 This threshold allows for other users to join a group ride or run mid-way through, or leave early as long as they match the set percentage.

 - The algorithm is asymmetric.
 For example, if you join someone for the last 5 miles of their 50-mile ride, it will say that you rode with them, but not that they rode with you.
 In most cases, however, matching is symmetric.

-- The algorithm is activity type agnostic (for example ski can be matched with snowboard).
+- The algorithm is activity type agnostic (for example skiing can be matched with snowboarding).